 - Peel and grate the onion, add to the potatoes and mix.
 Onions will help maintain the color of the potatoes and prevent them from browning.
 Add minced or grated garlic, 1 egg, pinch of salt and pepper, dried herbs like dill or parsley.

 - Return to potato liquids - the starch should have settled at the bottom of the bowl.
-Scoop 2-3 full tbsp and add the starch to the potato-onion mixture.
+Scoop 2-3 full tablespoon and add the starch to the potato-onion mixture.
 Combine all ingredients together.

 - Fry draniki on medium heat for 4-5 minutes on each side until they're golden brown, without covering them.